Yahara Chain of Lakes, Wisconsin, USA

 - Vacation Planning Tools

 - Statistics / Weather / Helpful Links

 Looking for Yahara Chain of Lakes cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 When ice leaves the Wisconsin Southern Savannah Region, nature lovers head to Dane County and the Yahara Chain of Lakes.
 This lovely chain of lakes bisects the capital city of Madison and provides many miles of connected waterways, nature trails, parks, beaches and picnic grounds.
 Originating from a boggy expanse created by the last period of glaciation, the chain officially begins at Cherokee Lake north of Lake Mendota.

 Cherokee Lake is small, with only about 57 surface acres, and is a wide spot in the Yahara River created by human intervention.
 Around 1850, a dam was built across the outlet of Lake Mendota which raised water levels over five feet, flooding the marshes.
 In 1960 developers attempted to create dry land from the adjoining marsh areas along the river.
 Bogs have a tendency to float, however, and soon the developed land broke lose and floated away.
 The resulting wider spot in the river became Cherokee Lake.
 The lake and surrounding wetlands are favorites for canoeing, kayaking, birding and nature observation.
 The shoreline holds parks, including a dog park, and several canoe launching locations.
 Dane County and conservation groups are attempting to stabilize shoreline bog areas to prevent further wetland loss.